rancher-government-carbide/cosign/doc/cosign_save.md

 ### Options

 ```
+  -c, --cache-path string   path to cache image layers
       --dir string          path to dir where the signed image should be stored on disk
   -h, --help                help for save
+      --platform string     only save container image and its signatures for a specific platform image
 ```

 ### Options inherited from parent commands